rafgraph/react-interactive/README.md

 React Interactive exports a `createInteractive(as)` function that returns a fully typed `<Interactive>` component with the `as` prop predefined.

-This is the same as wrapping `<Interactive>` and passing through props like `<Interactive {...props} as={SomeAs} ref={ref} />`, but by the time you add ref forwarding and typing this can become verbose, and it may be something you need to do frequently in your app.
+This is the same as wrapping `<Interactive>` and passing through props like `const MyWrappedInteractive = (props) => <Interactive {...props} as={SomeAs} ref={ref} />`, but by the time you add ref forwarding and typing this can become verbose, and it may be something you need to do frequently in your app.
 So React Interactive provides a `createInteractive` convenience function that makes extending `<Interactive>` quick and easy.

 Also, some commonly used DOM elements are available using `Interactive.Tagname`, for example `Interactive.Button`, to make things even easier (they are created using `createInteractive('tagname')`).

-You can use the predefined `as` components with JSX (instead of using the `as` prop), or you can use them with CSS-in-JS libraries and other polymorphic components to avoid `as` prop conflicts.
+You can use components with the `as` prop predefined with JSX (instead of using the `as` prop), or you can use them with CSS-in-JS libraries and other polymorphic components to avoid `as` prop conflicts (this is where they are most useful).
 For more see [Extending the `<Interactive>` component
 ](#extending-the-interactive-component).

 ```js